googleapis/node-gtoken/README.md

 ### .getToken(callback)

-> Returns the cached token or requests a new one.
+> Returns the cached token or requests a new one and returns it.

 ``` js
 gtoken.getToken(function(err, token) {